-Humans have become the greatest threat to all species of pollinators, with the loss of habitat being the leading cause.
+Humans and loss of natural habitat have become the greatest threats to all species of pollinators.
 Due to agricultural practices, urban development and land fragmentation, pollinators have lost their once widespread homes.

 Three-fourths of the world’s flowering plants rely on pollinators to reproduce.
 The loss of habitat decreases pollinator populations, which in turn reduces the flowering plants, creating a vicious cycle.